 Thanks to every Amiga fan.
 I could learn the art of survival of Amiga.
 I feel the relationship between humans and the world on there, I think it exactly means “Mono no aware” in Japanese.

 Before I met Shinji, I tried to interview other Amiga users from Japan but I had to give up.

 Communication in English wasn’t there.
-I knew that the language barriers would be a chase when trying getting someone from Japan to answers my questions about Amiga.
+I knew that the language barriers would be a chase when trying to get someone from Japan to answer my questions about Amiga.
 I even tried to translate my questions to Japanese, but that didn’t work out.